QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 6) The function bisection_age_range(), which is used to return the number of patients whose ages are in the age range(low_age, high_age).

 Basically I run two times of bisection to search for the index of patients whose age are low_age and high_age, separately.
+The number of patients who are in the age range [low_age, high_age) is the index of high_age substract index of low_age.

+7) Using zip function to store age and gender of the patients in a list age_gender_tuple.
+Then using sorted function to sort the tuple by ages, save into the list tuple_sorted_by_age2.
+Created a list list_male, to save the ages and genders of males in tuple_sorted_by_age2.

+The function bisection_age_range_and_male(), which is define to return both the total number of patients in an age range and the number of males in the age range.

+I run two times of bisection_age_range to get the number of patients in an age range [low_age, high_age) in the list tuple_sorted_by_age2 or list_male.